 What is body fat, and why is it important to understand?

-Body fat is crucial for storing energy and protecting our organs.
+Body fat is essential for energy storage and organ protection.
 It’s important to know how body fat affects our health.
-Focusing on reducing harmful fats like visceral fat can lower disease risks and improve health.
+Cutting visceral fat and other harmful fats can reduce the risk of diseases and keep you healthy.

 How can I set realistic goals for fat loss?